pramnora/my-azure-sites/README.md

            (as the [index.html] web page will be served up, automatically);
            individual web pages are called using their full filename/plus, filename extension: 001.html

+*NOTE(3)*: 030819 11:41 AM GMT
-*NOTE(3)*: I created this file very early this morning; and, I still haven't figured out how to get Azure to connect to my GitHub a/c. yet?!
+           I created this file very early this morning; and, I still haven't figured out how to get Azure to connect to my GitHub a/c. yet?!
 So, this project remains a work in progress.